 A Day in the Life of a Video Game Designer

-So what do lead video game designers do all day, asides from being cruel with their editorial knife and pushing the boundaries of creativity?
+So what do lead video game designers do all day, aside from being cruel with their editorial knife and pushing the boundaries of creativity?

 I can’t speak for everyone in the industry, and there is a whole lot of variation (for example, my average day is going to be far different from that of Hideo Kojima or Peter Molyneux), but let me give you the run-down.

 Days tend to start with following up on projects from the previous day/week/month – finding out where the developers are with the project, relaying that information to project management and marketing, and fixing any queries those departments might have with the game you’ve designed.